 Cakes

-- Preheat the oven to 350°F. Liberally butter and flour mini bundt pans, or use pan spray.
-Place the chocolate chips into a small bowl and sprinkle with about 1 tablespoon of water.
+- Preheat the oven to 350 °F. Liberally butter and flour mini Bundt pans, or use pan spray.
+Place 6 ounces mini chocolate chips into a small bowl and sprinkle with about 1 tablespoon of water.
 Sprinkle a heaping teaspoon of flour over the wet chips and toss until they're coated.
 Set aside.

-- In a small mixing bowl combine the yolk, 1/2 the sour cream and the vanilla, set aside.
+- In a small mixing bowl combine 4 egg yolks, ½ the sour cream and 2 teaspoons vanilla extract, set aside.
+Reserve the other ½ of the sour cream.

-- Measure the 6 oz (3/4 cup) of granulated sugar into a mixing bowl.
-Sift the flour, salt, baking soda and baking powder into the bowl with the 6 oz sugar.
+- Put 6 oz (¾ cup) of granulated sugar into a mixing bowl.
+Sift 7 ounces cake flour, ½ teaspoon salt, ½ teaspoon baking powder and ¼ teaspoon baking soda into the bowl with the sugar.
 Mix on low speed to combine the ingredients.
-With the mixer running, add the butter and mix on low for 1 minute, add the reserved sour cream.
+With the mixer running, add 6 ounces unsalted butter and mix on low for 1 minute, add the reserved sour cream.

-- In a separate bowl, whisk the whites on medium high until soft peaks begin to form.
-Reduce the speed to low and sprinkle the remaining granulated sugar.
+- In a separate bowl, whisk 2 egg whites on medium high until soft peaks begin to form.
+Reduce the speed to low and sprinkle the remaining 2 oz granulated sugar.
 Increase the speed to high and whip to full peak.

 - Bake until the cakes are golden brown and the surface springs back when lightly touched.
 The time will vary based on the type of pans.
 Baby Bundts will be take 10-15 minutes.